Back

 Chat AI fails writers because writing is spatial.
 Chat is linear.

-Chat interfaces compound this with a black box experience: users can't see the reasoning, can't compare alternatives side by side, and can't organize their thinking spatially the way writing actually works.
+Chat interfaces compound this with a : users can't see the reasoning, can't compare alternatives side by side, and can't organize their thinking spatially the way writing actually works.

 The Challenge